cmrobotics/cmr_tests_utils/README.md

 ## Room for Improvement

 Room for improvement:
-- Implement a Setup/Teardown Fixture for `rclcpp::init` and `rclcpp::shutdown`
+- Integrate a Setup/Teardown Fixture for `rclcpp::init` and `rclcpp::shutdown`

 To do:
-- Implement tests for `BasicActionClientTest`.
-- Implements tests for `BasicServiceClientTest`.
 - `CodeCov` and `CodeFactor` integration.